 ‘Atlantic Council Regional Conference on Clean & Secure Energy’ in Istanbul

-The Atlantic Council’s Regional Conference on Clean and Secure Energy is currently underway in Istanbul, gathering business leaders and senior government officials from the region.
-Spanning two days, the conference aims to enhance energy security in the region and promote collaboration through energy transformation and clean energy projects.
-Participants will engage with transatlantic partners from Europe and the United States, discussing global transitions to clean energy and strategies for cooperation.
+Key business leaders and government officials are currently meeting at the Atlantic Council’s Regional Conference on Clean and Secure Energy in Istanbul.
+Spanning across two days, the conference aims to enhance the region’s energy security while promoting energy transformation and clean energy cooperation.
+Participants will engage with transatlantic partners from Europe and the United States, discussing global transitions to clean energy and strategies for further collaboration.

-In his remarks, Atlantic Council President and CEO Frederick Kempe emphasized the critical role of Türkiye and its neighboring countries in clean energy.
-He stated, “In this period when Russia has illegally invaded Ukraine, it is vital for partners and allies to enhance collaboration in energy, as working together is essential for sustaining and developing clean and secure energy.”
+The Atlantic Council President and CEO Frederick Kempe emphasized the critical role of Türkiye and its neighboring countries regarding clean energy.
+He remarked, “In this period when Russia has illegally invaded Ukraine, it is vital for partners and allies to enhance collaboration in energy, as working together is essential for sustaining and developing clean and secure energy.”

 Notable attendees at the conference include Türkiye’s Minister of Energy and Natural Resources, Alparslan Bayraktar; U.S. Deputy Assistant Secretary of State for Energy Resources, Geoffrey R. Pyatt; U.S. Eximbank President Reta Jo Lewis; Iraq’s Kurdish Regional Government Minister of Electricity and Acting Minister of Natural Resources, Kamal Mohammad Salih Khalil; North Macedonia’s Minister of Energy, Mining, and Mineral Resources, Sanja Bozinovska; Türkiye’s Deputy Foreign Minister Berris Ekinci; and the European Commission’s Deputy Director-General for Energy, Matthew Baldwin.
 Atlantic Council Board Member A. Mucahid Oren is also participating in the event.